mulle-concurrent/mulle-thread/dox/BUILD.md

 * `libmulle_thread.a`, the mulle-thread static library along with a bunch of headers.
 You can often get by, not linking with libmulle_thread.a, which is fairly empty.
-That isexcept on windows, where you absolutely need it.
+That is except on windows, where you absolutely do need it.

 ## Prerequisites